-Check that the client ID you are passing is correct; this must be a valid ClientId from the appsettings.Production.json file.
+Check that the client ID you are passing is correct; this must be a valid ClientId from the appsettings.
+Production.json or custom client configuration file.

 Check the log for the web.oauth2 or web.oauth2.ext service for more information.